RichardLitt/knowledge/travel/leaving-home-for-a-while.md

 - [ ] Charge your batteries
 - [ ] Arrange for someone to water the plants while you're away
+- [ ] Arrange for someone to feed Eustace, your sourdough starter
 - [ ] Arrange for someone to collect your mail
 - [ ] Put the wash out to dry (don't leave anything in the dryer)
 - [ ] Clean the stove